Veraticus/linkpearl/README.md

 **Clipboard not syncing**
 - Verify same secret on all nodes
 - Check network connectivity with ping
-- Look for errors with `--verbose` flag
+- Look for errors with `--verbose` flag on the daemon
+- Check daemon is running: `linkpearl status`

 **High CPU usage**
-- Increase poll interval: `--poll-interval 2s`
+- Increase poll interval: `linkpearl run --poll-interval 2s`
 - On Linux, install `clipnotify` for efficient monitoring

+**Client commands fail**
+- Check daemon is running: `linkpearl status`
+- Verify socket path matches between daemon and client
+- Check socket permissions and directory exists

 ### Platform-Specific